hackocopter/JD385_Documentation/Remote Control/readme.md

 Eine Protokollbeschreibung in Deutsch ist in Protokoll.pdf zu finden.
 Einzelheiten zur Implementierung findet man im Verzeichnis "Firmware für AVR".

-The stock JXD-385uses an RC protocol known as "V202".
+The stock JXD-385 uses an RC protocol known as "V202".
 It has been reverse engineered and reimplemented in the Deviation firmware for Devo controls:

 http://www.deviationtx.com/forum/protocol-development/1647-v202-protocol